 During September and October 2000, we entered into new agreements with some of our executive officers, including Messrs.
-Talbert, Cole, Long, Ray, Heagney and Brown and Ms. Koucouthakis.
+Talbert, Heagney, Cole, Long, Ray and Brown and Ms. Koucouthakis.
 These agreements replaced employment agreements entered into prior to the Sedco Forex merger.
-The prior agreements provided that the occurrence of a change in control triggers provisions that were triggered by the Sedco Forex merger.
-The prior agreements provided that the executives could leave for any reason during January 2001 and receive the payments defined in the employment agreements, which generally guaranteed a minimum salary and bonus for a period of three years.
-In order to induce the executives to remove such right and remain with our company, we offered the executives either (a) a cash payment equivalent to the amount otherwise due under the employment agreement as if the executive left in January 2001 to be vested and paid, with interest, over a three year period in equal annual installments commencing January 2002, in exchange for termination of the employment agreement (such amounts would become payable if the executive's termination occurred due to death, disability or termination without cause, or due to certain reductions in authority or base salary), or (b) an extension of the existing employment agreement for three years beyond the current one month trigger period with a first term of 18 months during which the employee commits to remain with our company, followed by an additional term of eighteen months during which the employee can self trigger the payment rights, with interest, under the employment agreement by terminating his or her employment.
+The prior agreements provided that the occurrence of a change in control triggered provisions that allowed executives to leave for any reason during a specified period following the change of control and receive the payments defined in the employment agreements, which generally guaranteed a minimum salary and bonus for a period of three years.
+The Sedco Forex merger triggered these provisions, and as a result, the executives could have left for any reason during January 2001 and received the payments under the employment agreements.
+In order to induce the executives to remove such right and remain with our company, we offered the executives either (a) a cash payment equivalent to the amount otherwise due under the employment agreement as if the executive left in January 2001 to be vested and paid, with interest, over a three year period in equal annual installments commencing January 2002, in exchange for termination of the employment agreement (such amounts would become payable if the executive remained employed, and would become payable in a lump sum if the executive's termination occurred due to death, disability or termination without cause, or due to certain reductions in authority or base salary), or (b) an extension of the existing employment agreement for three years beyond the current one month trigger period with a first term of 18 months during which the employee commits to remain with our company, followed by an additional term of 18 months (commencing July 1, 2002) during which the employee can self trigger the payment rights to predetermined amounts, with interest, under the employment agreement by terminating his or her employment.
 Messrs.
 Heagney and Brown and Ms. Koucouthakis entered into agreements described in clause (a) of the foregoing sentence, and Messrs.
 Talbert, Cole, Long and Ray entered into agreements described in clause (b) of the foregoing sentence.
 None of the new agreements contain change of control provisions.
 The agreements with Messrs.
 Talbert, Cole, Long, and Ray provide that in the event the payments called for under the agreement would subject the executive to an excise tax under Section 4999 of the U.S. Internal Revenue Code, the executive will be entitled to receive an additional "gross-up" payment in some circumstances.